jacob9427/jp_risc-v/README.md

 # jp_risc-v
-me making a risc-v processor cased on COD and DDCA textbook
+me making a risc-v processor based on COD and DDCA textbook